IBM/aspera-cli/docs/README.erb.md

   - Activate JWT
   - There is an option to set a global public key allowing the owner of the private key to impersonate any user.
     Unless you want to do this, leave this field empty.
-  - Click on `Create` Button
+  - Click **Create**
   - Take note of Client ID (and Client Secret, but not used in current version)

-- The user will authenticate with a private key and set the public key in his Faspex 5 profile.
+- The user will authenticate with a private key and set the public key in their Faspex 5 profile.

   This operation is done by each user using the CLI.